What Does a Gate Agent Do?

 This is yet another role of an aircraft fueler.
 He or she ensures that the machinery used to fuel aircraft is clean and devoid of any dirt that could contaminate the fuel.

 Other roles may be assigned to an aircraft fueler such as assisting with lavatory and ramp services or the supply of equipment.
+Quite often it is expected of aircraft fuelers to know how to handle and operate ground service equipment that might not be directly linked to aircraft fueling.
 These roles may be unique to each group of successful new hires based on location or the hiring company’s full job description.

 Yes, this is a competitive job and it would be an understatement to simply say that it is a good job.
 However, each job title has its challenges and that of an aircraft fueler is no exception.
 For instance, an ideal aircraft fueler works an irregular shift job type, in all weather conditions including rainy, snowy, very hot days, and cold nights.